Temporary service disconnection

 Incomplete applications will delay the connection process.

 This application is not for natural gas or electrical service upgrades.
 Use the residential or commercial service applications.

 Gather all required information and supporting documents before you start the online application.
 A minimum of 7 days’ notice is required.

-You must include all of following:
+You must include all of the following:

-- owner (customer) contact information;
+- legal name of owner (customer) who owns the property and contact information;

 - Manitoba Hydro account number;